faister/iot-workshop/README.md

 ### Implement an IoT Hub Writer
 - Copy and configure the IoT Writer Node.js from the Azure IoT Gateway SDK Sample Project [here](https://github.com/Azure/azure-iot-gateway-sdk/blob/master/samples/nodejs_simple_sample/nodejs_modules/iothub_writer.js).

-### Create an Azure Function to Decompress & Shred Messages
-- Wire up an Azure Function using your IoT Hub's Event Hub endpoint and utilize the IoT Samples -> DecompressShred -> NodeJs Azure Function to decompress and shred your IoT Hub messages, posting each individual message to an Event Hub for processing by Azure Stream Analytics.

-### Create an Azure Stream Analytics Query
-- Create an Azure Stream Analytics query that simply selects all the data from your Event Hub and outputs the results to Power BI, displaying aggregate metrics.

-### Create a Power BI Dashboard
-- Create a [Power BI](http://app.powerbi.com) Dashboard that visualizes your TI Sensor Tag data in creative ways.
-Feel free to use any of the Power BI Custom Visuals available [here](https://store.office.com/en-us/appshome.aspx?productgroup=PowerBI).
-You can learn how to create Power BI Dashboards from a Stream Analytics Output [here](https://azure.microsoft.com/en-us/documentation/articles/stream-analytics-power-bi-dashboard/).